CSL Observatory 13 years of Cologne Digital Sanskrit Lexicon

 What this proves: the project has always generated far more work than any small team could close, and the backlog is the accumulated evidence.
 What changed in 2026 is not that the work got smaller — it is that the org finally began measuring and draining it.

-The project's first act was pure text repair.
-Before there was a git workflow, there was cfr.tsv — a flat form-correction file into which volunteers poured fixes to OCR and transcription errors in the scanned dictionary text: a read as , a dropped conjunct, a mis-segmented compound.
-These are the form-layer corrections, and they dominate the early years: the correction ledger peaks in 2015–2016, before the project had any of the machinery it later built.
+The GitHub-era record opens with text repair, but this is not the project's founding: CDSL had already existed for twenty years.
+The inherited cfr.tsv form-correction file records fixes to transcription errors in the dictionary text: a read as , a dropped conjunct, a mis-segmented compound.
+These are the form-layer corrections, and they dominate the early public ledger: the series peaks in 2015–2016, before the later git-derived layer begins.

 2021 · The volume peak